 There are some upcoming events in Nevada that may be helpful to get more information.
 The LVMMA’s Medical Marijuana Oktoberfest happens on October 16th and 3rd-annual Marijuana Business Conference & Expo on November 11th at the Rio Hotel in Las Vegas.
 We have been told that there will be massage therapists from Colorado attending.

 We think the questions that are arising will be ones that will need answering in the future.
 It would be wise for you to do some self-education on this hot topic as well.
-We want to hear from you on this topic – please email us and leave your comments below: answer any of the questions above, share links to online, reputable sources to substantiate data and/or your opinion.
-You can help us form an opinion as a state chapter of the AMTA on this hot topic. Ω submitted by: Chuck Williams, Government Relations Committee Chair – read more about the chapter’s involvement in Regulation in Nevada
+We want to hear from you on this topic – please email us and/or leave your comments below: answer any of the questions above, share links to online, reputable sources to substantiate data and/or your opinion.
+You can help us form an opinion as a state chapter of the AMTA on this hot topic. Ω submitted by: AMTA-NV Chapter Member Chuck Williams – read more about the chapter’s involvement in Regulation in Nevada

 Take our Survey!